mikgor/DRIVER-ASSISTANT/README.md

 * Krzyż św. andrzeja przed przejazdem kolejowo-drogowym jednotorowym

 ### Semantic segmentation
 Classifies each pixel in the image.
-Returns masked image and bounding boxes.
+Returns masked image and bounding boxes for labels selected in segmentation config `labels_to_detect`.
 Detectable object names:
 * Unlabeled
 * Road